Short Answer Questions

 Q2: Discuss the features of a departmental store.
 How are they different from multiple shops or chain stores.

-Ans: Department stores are basically large, fixed establishments that deal in a wide variety of products.
-The following points highlight the features of a department store:
+Ans: Department stores are large, fixed establishments offering a wide variety of products under one roof.
+Their main features include:

 Differences between department stores and multiple shops